 This cycle, designed for synthetics, uses medium heat and lower tumble.
 The Laundress rarely uses the Permanent Press cycle since we tend to air dry our synthetics.
 If we do use the machine for these fabrics, we opt for the Delicate cycle.

 This cycle uses the lowest temperature and the lowest tumble.
-Since delicate items and woolens should not be put in the dryer, we use this setting for durable synthetics.
+Since delicate items and woolens should not be put in the dryer, we use this setting for wool drying and drying other durable synthetics.

 How often should I clean the lint tray?

 Clean the tray before every new drying cycle, especially if the previous load included towels!